hayy2017/noise_mitigation/data/typing/README.md

 In the experiments, each entity is annotated with all types.
 E.g., entity (/m/01mngw) has (-location-city, -location) as gold types.
+(We don't use the names for this work)

 File "types" contains the set of types in the dataset.